treyhunner/better-dedent/README.md

 That function was indented properly!
 ```

-The `undent` function will also strips a trailing newline by default:
+By default, the `undent` function will also strip a trailing newline:

 ```pycon
 >>> print(undent(t"""